nf-core/spatialvi/README.md

     nextflow run nf-core/spatialtranscriptomics -profile <docker/singularity/podman/shifter/charliecloud/conda/institute> --input samplesheet.csv
     ```

+> **Note:** Test datasets and their description are located at [`nf-core/test-datasets`](https://github.com/nf-core/test-datasets/tree/spatialtranscriptomics).

 ## Documentation

 > **Note:** The documentation is under development and will be updated as soon as possible.

 The nf-core/spatialtranscriptomics pipeline comes with documentation about the pipeline [usage](https://nf-co.re/spatialtranscriptomics/usage), [parameters](https://nf-co.re/spatialtranscriptomics/parameters) and [output](https://nf-co.re/spatialtranscriptomics/output).

 ## Credits